-Key changes in Non-network CAPEX over the 9 years for which the 2022 AMP and 2023 AMP overlap are as follows:
+Key changes in Non-network CAPEX over the 9 years for which the 2023 AMP and 2024 AMP overlap are as follows:

-- An increase in network digital expenditure of \$21.3m, is largely attributed to: - Continued modernising IT/OT Network infrastructure: With the increasing number of threats and their severity, Vector is forecasting an increased expenditure of \$12.2m to ensure investments in platforms in both the IT and OT networks are protected. - Data Centre move of Vector's main data centre out of Vector's Head Office to a more fit for purpose facility \$6.8m - ADMS Phase II investment has moved to a later period following on from the implementation of the foundation Phase I investment.
-ADMS Phase enables the efficient operation and integration of Outage Management (OMS) and Switch Order Management (SOMs) as part of an Advances Distribution Management System \$13.m - GIS investment in the GIS upgrade following detailed design exceeded original projections \$3.5m - Data use cases and data platform improvements required to support data driven decision making as well as laying the foundations for LV and DER visibility initiatives into the future \$2.5m - Investment in planning and operations tools needed to support these operations at scale \$1m - Continued and increased investment in the lifecycle of many digital platforms in 3-5 years as there is not only future uncertainty but also currently unknown technologies that will be available to deliver better outcomes.
+- An increase in network digital expenditure of \$21.3m, is largely attributed to: - Continued modernising IT/OT Network infrastructure: With the increasing number of threats and their severity, Vector is forecasting an increased expenditure of \$12m to ensure investments in platforms in both the IT and OT networks are protected. - Data Centre move of Vector's main data centre out of Vector's Head Office to a more fit for purpose facility (\$7m) - ADMS Phase II investment has moved to a later period following on from the implementation of the foundation Phase I investment.
+ADMS Phase II enables the efficient operation and integration of Outage Management (OMS) and Switch Order Management (SOMs) as part of an Advances Distribution Management System (\$13.m). - Increased cost of the GIS upgrade following detailed design -(\$4m). - Data use cases and data platform improvements required to support data driven decision making as well as laying the foundations for LV and DER visibility initiatives into the future (\$3m) - Investment in planning and operations tools needed to support these operations at scale (\$1m) - Continued and increased investment in the lifecycle of many digital platforms in 3-5 years as there is not only future uncertainty but also currently unknown technologies that will be available to deliver better outcomes.
 Using our Value Stream construct, we have increased the expenditure allocated to each value stream to replace and upgrade platforms based upon this lifecycle.
-The increase in forecasted investment is approximately \$4.1m. - Property and leasing costs have increased by \$5.6m compared to the previous AMP due to: - an updated assumption for the warehousing lease.
-Due to COVID-19, a new lease arrangement is planned for FY24, which will accommodate an increase in stock holding and will renew in 10 years.
+The increase in forecasted investment is approximately \$4m. - Property and leasing costs have remained largely the same compared to the previous AMP.